-In response to increasing public concern over identity theft, OCRRA held two annual Shred-O-Rama events in 2017 in Syracuse.
-Over 4,000 residents attended the two events, and dropped off 60 tons of confidential documents to be shredded.
+In response to increasing public concern over identity theft, OCRRA held another annual Shred-O-Rama event in 2018 in Syracuse.
+Over 1,300 residents attended the event, and dropped off 29 tons of confidential documents to be shredded.
 Paper was shredded on site and then recycled by Confidata and Shred Solvers.
-Since OCRRA started offering this program in 2004, over 600 tons of paper has been shredded and recycled.
+Since OCRRA started offering this program in 2004, over 600 tons of paper have been shredded and recycled.